c-bommu/learning_docker/practice/progress.md

                     * Learned to use the `docker volume create` command to create a volume
                * The `docker volume inspect` command tells me where Docker is *actually* storing my data when I use a named volume.
                     * Specifically, the `Mountpoint` that is presented after running this command displays the actual location on the disk where the data is stored.
 It would be important to note that on most machines, I would need to have root access in order to access this directory from the host.
+               * Named volumes are great if we simply want to store data, since we would not have to worry about *where* it is stored.
+7. Learned that **bind mounts** serve as a better way of making changes since rebuilding images for every change takes quite a bit of time.
+     * They allowed me to control the exact mountpoint on the host.
+          * While we can use this to persist data (like I practiced earlier), it is often used to provide additional data into containers.
+          * I was able to use a bind mount to mount my source code into the container to let it see code changes, respond, and allow me to see changes immediately.
+     * For Node-based applications, [nodemon](https://www.npmjs.com/package/nodemon) is a useful tool used to watch for file changes and then restart the application.
+8. Learned how to start a dev-mode container
+     * First, I had to mount my source code into the container after ensuring that I had no previous associated Docker containers running
+          * Learned that I need to choose a base image (in my case, `node:10-alpine`) to use for my app from the Dockerfile
+     * Next, I installed all dependencies, including the “dev” dependencies
+          * Used `yarn install` and `yarn run dev` for my application
+     * Lastly, I started nodemon to watch for any filesystem changes
+          * This was done in the same command that I had run in the previous step, since the `dev` script within the `package.json` file starts `nodemon`.
+9. Figured out how to watch logs using the `docker logs` command
+     * After watching logs, I was able to make a change to my app and then simply refresh/reopen the localhost page to see the change reflected almost immediately.
+          * I should mention that after all of the desired changes have been made, it is important to stop the container and then build a new image so that these changes will be saved.